I put the rest of the bread roll into my bag and said, “I’m not lost.”

 “She did it for free too.”

-The old woman finally stood up holding a cane in her hand.
-But the tip didn’t touch the ground, she held it with both her hands.
+The old woman finally stood up at her pleading holding a cane in her hand.
+But the tip didn’t touch the ground.
+She held it with both her hands instead.

 Someone in the crowd exclaimed.
-“I can’t believe it!”
+“I can’t believe it!
+She’s standing on her two legs!”

-My mouth went wide as I tried to register in my head what had just happened.
-The girl seemed to be in the same vein as me standing there cupping her mouth.
+My mouth went wide and I tried to register in my head what just happened.
+The girl seemed to be in the same vein as me, standing there cupping her mouth.
 The young man standing a step behind her simply let out a sigh of relief before turning back into an impassioned statue.

-The silence broke when the old woman roared.
+A roar broke the veil of silence.
 “That felt good!”
-The crowd joined her roar and I could hear Eric beside yelling something or the other.
+The crowd joined her roar and I could hear Eric beside me yell something or the other.

-I saw for the first time how divine magic was supposed to look like as she healed some other people from the crowd.
-A yellow magic circle formed from her palmed out hands as she focused her breathing.
-A few seconds later the person being injected let out a blinding flash of light.
-It must have felt good as all of them had exclaimed their relief.
+I saw for the first time how divine magic was supposed to look like when she healed some other people from the crowd.
+With her eyes closed, a yellow magic circle formed from her hands and a few seconds later, the person being injected let out a blinding flash of light where their wounds were.
+It must have felt good because all of them roared out in relief.

-The crowd had long dispersed and only the two of them remained, she sat on a bench while he watched over her.
+Eric and I watched her do her work and now, the crowd had long dispersed and only the two of them remained.
+She sat on a bench while her guard watched over her.
 They were talking to each other but stopped when they noticed us walking over to them.

 “Oh!”
 She clapped her hands.
 “I saw you two watching from the crowd earlier.”
 Seeing her up front she looked to be the same age as me, maybe a bit older.